Pete Holmes: Television and The Pete Holmes Show

 Holmes has provided the voices for several of the characters on Comedy Central's cartoon Ugly Americans.
 He was the voice of the E-Trade baby on several television commercials and was credited as a writer for those commercials.

-He wrote for the NBC primetime sitcom Outsourced and for the Fox sitcom I Hate My Teenage Daughter prior to its cancellation in May 2012.
+He wrote for the NBC primetime sitcom Outsourced and for the Fox sitcom I Hate My Teenage Daughter.

 Holmes has created a comedic portrayal of Batman in CollegeHumor's internet series Badman.
 He ran a YouTube channel which was focused around skits alongside Matthew McCarthy called frontpagefilms.

 On August 21 and 23 in 2012, Holmes recorded three episodes of a talk show pilot for TBS, produced by Conan O'Brien, entitled The Midnight Show with Pete Holmes.
-Holmes's guests on the unaired pilots included Nick Offerman, Joel McHale, T. J. Miller, and Bill Burr.
+Holmes's guests on the unaired pilots included Nick Offerman, Joel McHale, T.J.
+Miller, and Bill Burr.
 On February 26, 2013, TBS picked up the show and began airing in late 2013.
 By July 10, 2013, the name of the show was The Pete Holmes Show.
 The series premiered on October 28, after Conan.

 The show was picked up for a second season by TBS.
 On December 9, 2013, Gabe Liedman performed the show's first stand-up routine.
 On May 23, 2014, TBS canceled the talk show after two seasons following poor audience ratings.
 The show ended its run on June 19, 2014.